jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

 ### 💾 Chat Log Saving

-You can save the current chat log at any time during your interaction with Claude Engineer:
+You can save the current chat log at any time during your interaction with AI Engineer:

 1. Type 'save' when prompted for input.
 2. The chat log will be saved to a file in the current directory with a timestamp in the filename.